 You have invested time in educating your employees about the brand.
 Now is the time to see if they understand the brand and apply it by tracking the progress of your internal branding initiative.
 Always do a pre and post tracking to see how well your employees are living your brand and look at the gaps that you close.

 As you can tell by now Internal Branding is more than just a series of sessions to tell your staff about your brand.
 It should strategically engage employees at all levels on a continuous basis through training and communication.
 It should be a managed process that ties in key performance indicators and finally it should be tracked so that optimal results are achieved.
-Contact Jerome Joseph if you would like more information on how we can help you achieve a strong internal brand management programme.
+Contact Jerome Joseph if you are interested in our brand strategy workshop, or if you would like more information on how we can help you achieve a strong internal brand management programme.